* Please note technical restrictions will be in place to restrict repetitive voting from one source.

 - Winners announced in March at the awards ceremony

-The panel of judges has been hand-picked based on experience and expertise.
+The panel of judges will be hand-picked based on experience and expertise.
 They will be judging the entries based on cinematography, script and communication, acting, emotional response and concept.
-Click here to view the list of confirmed judges to date.
+Click here for further details on the judges.

 The awards are open to charities within the UK that are registered with Charity Commission for England and Wales, OSCR or the Charity Commission for NI.

 Nominations can be made by a charity, an agency or a fan.
 The organiser reserves the right to reject any entrant that is deemed inappropriate.
 If the nomination has not been made by the charity then the organiser will inform the charity of the nomination and the charity will reserve the right to remove the entry should it wish to.